lando/cli/examples/postgres/README.md

 # Should use postgres 13 when set by the user
 lando ssh -s custom13 -c "psql -V | grep 13."

+# Should use postgres 14 when set by the user
+lando ssh -s custom13 -c "psql -V | grep 14."

 # Should use patch version when set by the user
 lando ssh -s patch -c "psql -V | grep 9.6.14"